“It’s all my fault.”

 Your Budget Doesn’t Taste Good

 You’re picky.
-You don’t like brussels sprouts, cauliflower or budgeting.
+You don’t like brussel sprouts, cauliflower or budgeting.

 Just like different diets, people have all sorts have different budgeting techniques.